szolotykh/kinisi-motor-controller-firmware/commands.md

 - kp (double): Proportional constant of PID
 - ki (double): Integral constant of PID
 - kd (double): Derivative constant of PID
+- integral_limit (double): Integral limit of PID controller.
+The value can not be negative or zero.
+If the value is zero or negative, the integral limit is disabled.

 ### SET_MOTOR_TARGET_SPEED (0x06)
 Description: This command sets the target speed for the specified motor in radians.